One Impossibly Crazy

 (From this August post)

-(The Surprising Tale of a Girl Who Floated)
+(The Surprising Tale of a Girl Who Floated):

 “Princess Hyacinth floated.
 Unless she was attached to something,

-or weighted down, she just floated—
+or weighted down, she just floated—up, up, up.”

 (From this October post — click image to enlarge spread.)